 5. OPENSEA, THE WORLD’S HOTTEST NFT STARTUP (AND THE LARGEST NFT MARKETPLACE) GAINED 500,000 USERS IN 1 YEAR.

 In January 2022, the company disclosed that it was worth $13.3bn (£9.8bn) following an investment of $300m.
-The platform boasts a wide range of collections from beginners through to the mega-collection like Azuki, BEANZ, Otherdeed, Moonbirds, and many others.
+The platform boasts a wide range of collections from beginners through to mega-collections like Azuki, BEANZ, Otherdeed, Moonbirds, and many others.
 More recently they announced that Solana will be added (currently in beta) in addition to already supporting Ethereum and Polygon (gasless).

 6. ONE OF THE BIGGEST CRYPTO HACKS TO DATE

-Tech Startup Sky Mavis, developers of Axie Infinity (an NFT-based online video game), recently disclosed that Axie Infinity lost $625 million in a recent cyber attack.
+Tech Startup Sky Mavis, developers of Axie Infinity (an NFT-based online video game), recently disclosed that Axie Infinity lost $625 million in a recent cyber-attack.

 Such dangers are common in the crypto sector.

 Many exchanges rely on their internal security system, which steadily improves as they deal with numerous hacking/security events.
 A key challenge is to find third-party solutions or service providers that can respond fast enough to these risks.